jvanstone/vo-landing-page-master/README.md

     1) index.html is ready to use on any server

     2) To install it on WordPress.
-Drag the vo-landing-page.php with the folders (scss, and images)
+Drag the vo-landing-page.php with the folders scss, and images.

 ## Usage